jlobatop/GA-CFD-MO/README.rst

 Number of cells for each dimension are computed so the greatest part of all blocks are squared cells with aspect ratio 1:1.
 To make that, the distance in the horizontal and vertical dimension of every cell are equaled and solved to get the number of cells in each direction.
 Keep in mind that total length times the length percentage divided by the total number of cells and by the percentage of cells will give the size of the cell.

-- Cavity cell to obtain cells in the cavity height: |NCH|
+- Solving for a cavity cell dimensions to obtain the number of cells in the cavity height: |NCH|

 - Freestream right-above-the-cavity cell to determine number of cells in the freestream: |NF|